Antioch University: 19th century

 Antioch College's first president was Horace Mann, regarded by most historians as the father of public education in the United States.

 20th century

-Antioch College began a period of rapid expansion in 1964 with the acquisition of the Putney School of Education in Vermont.
-The campus evolved and moved several times; now it is called Antioch University New England and is located in Keene, New Hampshire.

-By 1972, another 23 campuses and centers had been opened, and the college bylaws were revised to define Antioch as a network, not a college.
-Even as centers began to close, new centers continued to open; 38 centers would be opened by the end of 1979, including Antioch University School of Law in Washington, D.C.

-In 1977, the Antioch College board of trustees voted to change its corporate name to Antioch University.
+In 1977, the Antioch College board of trustees voted to change its corporate name to Antioch University, having extended its operations beyond the college and beyond Ohio, mostly in graduate level programs.
 It continued to operate Antioch College as a division of the university along with the other campuses and centers.
 From 1978 to 1994, the president of the Antioch College campus also served as the chancellor of Antioch University.

 21st century

 In 2007, the Antioch University board of trustees announced that they would suspend operations of Antioch College the following year and that they intended to re-open the college in four years.
 It was their belief that four years would give the university the necessary time to develop and execute a plan for rebuilding Antioch College in a manner that would both honor its legacy and secure its future.

 There was considerable controversy among members of the Antioch College alumni group about the decision to suspend operations at the college.
 Subsequently, a group of Antioch College alumni, headed by the Antioch College Alumni Board, expressed interest in purchasing the college from the university and re-opening the college as an independent institution.
 The alumni group formed the Antioch College Continuation Corporation as the vehicle for negotiating and owning the college.
 After two years of negotiations, the parties agreed to terms of an asset purchase agreement which was signed at a closing ceremony on September 4, 2009.
 In the transaction, Antioch College Continuation Corporation purchased from the university the college campus in Yellow Springs, Ohio, along with an exclusive license to use the university's registered trade name "Antioch College".
 However, Antioch University continues to own the trade name and any other use of the word "Antioch" within higher education.

 In 2008, due to financial exigency, Antioch University closed the Antioch College campus in Yellow Springs.
 In 2009, a number of Antioch College alumni formed a new Ohio corporation, Antioch College Continuation Corporation, which purchased from the university the college campus along with an exclusive license to use the university's registered trade name "Antioch College".
 The new independent Antioch College opened in 2011.
 Since then, Antioch University and Antioch College have operated as wholly separate, non-affiliated institutions.

 In 2010, the college was sanctioned by the American Association of University Professors "for infringement of governance standards".